prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 1: InterstitialAdUnit
 {:.no_toc}

-Initialize the InterstitialAdUnit with properties:
+Initialize the InterstitialAdUnit with the following properties:

 - `configId` - an ID of Stored Impression on the Prebid Server
 - `minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+